 As stated above, Mini Hippos also require a good deal of companionship, attention, and love.
 They can become jealous, and they do not do well with prolonged absence.
 Other than that, they are a pretty easy four-legged friend to care for in the long run.

 This cute pup is a great addition to most families that will welcome in a playful, loyal, and intelligent member of the family.
 The Mini Hippo does well in apartment settings and would be okay for a novice dog owner.

-Overall, we hope this has given you a full rundown of this designer breed that is new to our world.
+Overall, we hope this has given you a full rundown of this brand-new designer breed.
 Although they have not been around for centuries like their parents, they have certainly made their mark on the world.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.